-TRANSMITTER Set this to 1 to imply DEFAULT_POWER_MANAGEMENT=ALWAYS_ON and DEFAULT_USB_PRODUCT_ID=0x2.
+TRANSMITTER Set this to 1 to force DEFAULT_POWER_MANAGEMENT=ALWAYS_ON and DEFAULT_USB_PRODUCT_ID=0x2.
 This is useful if you are using the VI as a transmitter in a local CAN bus for bench testing.
 You can address it separately from a receiving VI because of the different USB product ID.

-DEFAULT_UART_LOGGING_STATUS When combined with DEBUG, set to 1 to enable debug logging via UART.
+DEFAULT_LOGGING_OUTPUT When combined with DEBUG, controls the output interface used for debug logging.
 See the platform docs for details on how to read this output.